hairlesshobo/jack-tools/md/rju-osc.md

-Clients initiate a change in transport roll state by sending a "request transport operation" packet, '/start' or '/stop' to the jack-osc server.
+Clients initiate a change in transport roll state by sending a "request transport operation" packet, '/start' or '/stop' to the rju-osc server.
 Neither requires an argument.

-Clients initiate a change in transport location by sending a "request locate operation" packet, '/locate', to the jack-osc server.
+Clients initiate a change in transport location by sending a "request locate operation" packet, '/locate', to the rju-osc server.
 It has the shape:

     /locate location